-I raced to the top five times this year in under an hour, and I am rather proud of how I did.
+I raced to the top five times that year in under an hour, and I am rather proud of how I did.
 But very few people know that the day before the climb I was in a hospital room visiting my mother, who is suffering from Congestive Heart Failure (CHF).
 She has battled CHF for a long time now, and this was not her first time being admitted for symptoms involved with CHF.
 It doesn’t get any easier to walk through those hospital hallways to go see her.

 A Call to Action